KarinOldbring/bloomroom/README.md

 Error: When trying to checkout from the deployed app on Heroku, an error was thrown stating no API key was provided.
 Solution: I added the stripe keys to my Config Vars on Heroku which fixed the error.

-Error: The webhook stripes kept failing when making purchases.
+Error: The webhook stripes started throwing errors again when making purchases.
 The payment itself went through but not the webhooks.
-Solution: It turned out I had to remove the trailing slash from the checkout urls.py
+Solution: It turned out I had to remove the trailing slash from the checkout urls.py.

 Error: When clicking all plants I wanted the different sub-categories to show up, but All Plants also showed up as a button.
-Solution: To remove All plants as an option I specified which categories to be presented when viewing all plants.
-Not the prettiest solution since it turned into a pretty long url but due to time pressure it is a quick fix that does the trick.
+Solution: Initially I had entered All plants as its own category, but I later realized that was abundant and hence removed that category entirely.

 Error: My biggest and most challenging bug was when I decided to make a switch from Cloudinary Storage to AWS.
 I encountered an etag error when using cloudinary and since not even the excellent help at Tutor support managed to combat that bug I decided to get rid of cloudinary and start over with aws.
 After making the setup the images and css was still not rendering correctly.
 Afte lots of troubleshooting and with amazing help from John Traas from CI he discovered two bugs in my setup.
 First solution - the Secret Access Key I got from AWS contained a forward slash (/) which causes an error that not even Amazon are able to tackle apperently.
 Second solution - the name I had chosen for my bucket was the same as my heroku app name which caused a name error.
 Hence I had to create a new bucket and do the setup etc once more.